geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 - 2022-12-20: Initial version of the manga recommendations page.
 - 2022-12-27: Added reference to network analysis, section on embedding plots
+- 2022-12-29: Filling in more of the details for embeddings and some models.

 <style>
 img {